conways-glider/website/content/pages/about.md

 I'm a software engineer by the name of Nia!

-I'm trans-fem, non-binary, and use she/they pronouns.
+I'm trans-femme and use she/they pronouns.

 In my spare time, I blacksmith, make music, and work on making my own video games!